 “Heartbreaking Footage of Baby Monkeys Beaten and Tortured to Death”, read one news headline.
 The internet is populated with similar instances of animal abuse involving monkeys.
 Popular video streaming platforms such as YouTube and TikTok are rife with such kinds of horrific videos, and shockingly, these acts are committed on camera for the sake of ‘views’ and popularity.
+TikTok, especially, has 1.4 billion monthly users, 20% of which use it to keep up with news/cultural trends.

-Reports state that these inhuman animal abuse trends seem to emerge from South Asian countries, and are more popular in places like Cambodia and Thailand.
+Reports state that these inhuman animal abuse trends seem to emerge from south Asian countries, and are more popular in places like Cambodia and Thailand.
 What is worse, is that these videos are made by some solely for the sake of profit.
 By showing torture and abuse of baby monkeys, people are able to monetize these videos under the garb of entertainment.
 Many of these videos seem “cute” to fool unsuspecting viewers and get clicks, but they’re based on severe abuse.
 This also needs calling the regulators into question for not being able to take strict actions against such individuals/channels exploiting a sentient being.

 Problem of exploited monkeys